karandit/fet/README.md

 Getting - compiling - installing GNU tools: make, gcc and g++ (or gcc-g++, or gcc-c++):

-	GNU/Linux, Mac OS X: Most probably, your platform has these installed by default or available on the internet as precompiled packages.
+	GNU/Linux, maybe Mac OS X: Most probably, your platform has these installed by default or available on the internet as precompiled packages.
 If you don't have them, please install them using YaST (on openSUSE), Adept Manager (on Ubuntu) or other package manager.
 	To verify that you have the correct packages, write "make --version", "gcc --version" and "g++ --version".
 	Advice from a user on Ubuntu: "sudo apt-get install build-essential" installs build libraries commonly used.

+	Maybe Mac OS X from a user: Install Xcode (current version is 7.3.1) from the Mac App Store.
+	(Once installed, I think you'll need to open the Xcode app to finish the installation.)

 	Windows: you need a Qt compatible C++ compiler.
 	Maybe an easy option is the MinGW compiler, available inside the Qt or on the Qt download page.
 You may